Skip to Content

 I really have to say that I expected the least from Zebra mildliners compared to Sakura brush pens mostly due to the choice of palette.
 But as soon as I tested both I realised how different they are.

-Compact packaging and light weight is great for freelancers and people who needs to carry them around for their bullet journals or notebooks.
+The compact packaging and light weight is great for freelancers and people who need to carry them around for their bullet journals or notebooks.